japablaza/manuscript_review/review_tpp.md

 - If expression.
 Pretty cool
 - 1.3.1: Hard to understand the 'return parser.parse_args()'

-## Chap03
+## Chap 03
 - Using 'assert'.
 Pretty cool.
-- 1.1: nargs='+' 'One or more of the same positional arguments Chapter 2' is should be Apendix A.4.5
+- 1.1: nargs='+' 'One or more of the same positional arguments Chapter 2' is should be Appendix A.4.5
 - 1.3.7: list.sort() and sorted
-- Hints: nargs is part of Apendix A.4.5
+- Hints: nargs is part of Appendix A.4.5

+## Chap 04
+-

+## Chap 05
+-

+## Chap 06
+- 6.1.1: In the last paragraph 'File arguments' is not from Chapter 2
+-